Need reel editing or shooting services?

 - Use your best stuff only – Remember that casting directors will generally judge you by your WORST clips, so be sure nothing on your reel makes you look bad.

 - No fancy intros – Because of how busy they are, casting directors will never watch more than 5 seconds of your reel if you add a montage or something else at the beginning.
 They simply want to see your acting ability, and anything that takes away from that will cause them to move onto the next actor.
+So just start with your best scene!

 - Include your contact Info – Add your name, headshot, phone number, and email address to the end of your reel.
 If you have an agent, you can include their info instead if you want, but that's up to you.